usmansanwal1/usmansanwal1/README.md

 ---

-*"Making formal methods accessible, one proof at a time."*
+*"Bringing formal methods and computational modeling to real-world safety-critical systems."*